 What is a Proctologist?
 Their Role & When to See a "Butt Doctor"

 When things go wrong downstairs, it can be embarrassing and uncomfortable to talk about; that’s where Proctologists come in.
+Proctologists are now commonly referred to as colorectal surgeons or colorectal specialists, reflecting their expanded scope of practice and expertise in colorectal health.
 Proctology is a specialized field of medicine that focuses on the diagnosis and treatment of conditions related to the rectum, anus, and lower gastrointestinal tract.
+Colorectal specialists are trained to diagnose and treat a wide range of colorectal diseases, not just issues of the rectum and anus.
 A colon and rectal surgeon plays a crucial role in diagnosing and treating various conditions affecting the large intestine and rectum, including cancer, constipation, and incontinence.
 They also emphasize the importance of patients consulting with these specialists for comprehensive evaluations and discuss the necessary preparations for appointments and procedures.

 Today, the Alabama Colon & Rectal Institute will explore what a Proctologist does and why they’re so important for digestive and overall well-being.